Help us fight to save this special town from a giant new supermarket

 stop Louth becoming just another

 This time we have much more support.
 Louth Town Council has already forced the issue into ELDC’s scrutiny process, which will examine the effect on the town of a new supermarket.
-And now we have organised a new petition to stop ELDC selling the livestock market site for a supermarket, one that under new localism rules, will be binding on the local authority.
-We will also be seeking funds, investors and supporters of all kinds.

 Please make your support known by